tsmarsh/blog/_posts/2016-04-25-Distributed-Development.markdown

 For small sketches where you are desperately reaching for a whiteboard, draw on on paper, take a picture and share with the room.
 You can then choose to print it out, or edit it, or just recreate with paper and send back.

-Its a process that works surprisingly well
+Its a process that works surprisingly well.

 ### Video Whiteboard

 Use a webcam, which can be the one in your laptop, and have a stream of you drawing on a whiteboard.
 Relies on everyone having a whiteboard.

 Honestly, if you are working from home I'd seriously consider making sure everyone has access to a whiteboard.

 ### Online Whiteboards

-Almost universally bad.
+Universally bad.
 Avoid.
+There is something about these apps that is so much harder that pen on paper that they stifle all creativity (once people stop drawing penises).

 ## Pairing